Temple Sinai FAQs

 A. Yes, absolutely.
 Like most houses of worship, the temple is open to anyone who would like to visit.
-During the summer, services are held beginning at 7:30 pm, every other Friday.
+Services are held beginning at 7:00 pm, every other Friday.
 If you are interested in attending a service or want further information, please contact the temple office at 803-773-2122 or Elizabeth Moses at the Sumter County Museum, 803-775-0908.

-7) Will there be a charge to see the temple museum exhibit?
+7) Is there a charge to see the temple museum exhibit?

 8) If my family was/is a member of